FlorianS4/Project-2-Memory-Game-JS/README.md

 - I want to take a Halo Memory Game.
 - I want the site to be responsive to my device.
 - I want to play the game whenever, wherever.
-- I want the side to be easy to navigate.
+- I want the website to be easy to navigate.

 #### Returning User
 - I want to be able to play the game with memory cards in a different order.